RomanWebZ/date-app/app/README.md

 - View and edit a personal profile
 - Browse sample profiles with like/pass buttons
 - Basic messaging interface with liked profiles
+- Multi‑step registration form
+- Example Express server using SQLite for storage
+- Swipe left or right to express interest
+- Simple chat interface with matched users

 ## Recommended IDE Setup